 Should You Invest in Gold?

 We started Cayman Financial Review to educate investors about the importance of asset diversification.
 Investing in gold can help you diversify your portfolio as the price of gold often strays towards the opposite of a more typical investment like a bond, mutual fund, or stock.
 As these assets go south, gold generally goes north.
-Many savvy investors allocate 5-20% of their portfolio to gold as they deem it a safer investment, and if you speak with any of the best gold investment companies, they will normally advise you to do the same with your retirement savings.
+Many savvy investors allocate 5-20% of their portfolio to gold as they deem it a safer investment, and if you speak with any of the companies surveyed at Cayman Financial Review, they will normally advise you to do the same with your retirement savings.
 In fact, gold reached it’s highest price in 7 years in 2021.

 The downside to gold investing is that it doesn’t kick off any cash flow the way a property investment or even a stock might do.
 However, gold is traded often, and therefore gold is a liquid asset, so if you ever need to sell your gold, you don’t have any shortage of options.
 When compared to other alternative investments like real estate and art, you can rest assured gold is a much more liquid asset.